-Update of the RTS was not deemed necessary at this stage.
+^{} Update of the RTS was not deemed necessary at this stage.

-iquidity, leverage, and interest rate risk g to VP 1 - directorate PRSP, unit LILLAC Target Actual Ongoing activities Liquidity risk Deliver regulatory products and update liquidity requirements Monitor national practices on liquidity and national options and discretion, in particular monitoring the concrete implementation of the LCR rules and definitions Continue to report on the monitoring of LCR implementation Monitor interdependent assets and liabilities in the NSFR under Art.
-428f of the CRR Monitor interdependent inflows and outflows in the LCR under Art 26 of the LCR Delegated Act Monitor notifications related to liquidity and follow-up actions Update the list of credit institutions exempted from the 75% inflow cap under Article 33(5) of the LCR Delegated Act Support Q&As on liquidity risk Leverage ratio Monitor/promote consistent application (incl. notifications and follow-up actions), update requirements as needed Support Q&As on leverage ratio Interest rate risk in the banking book Monitor implementation of the RTS and guidelines related to IRRBB and implement the heatmap on IRRBB scrutiny plans Support Q&As on IRRBB - - Output as per 2023 Liquidity risk Report on the monitoring of interdependent assets and liabilities in the NSFR Q1/Q2 Q3 WP Liquidity riskUpdated report on LCR implementation monitoring + Q2/Q3 Q3 Cancelled Liquidity risk Report on the monitoring of interdependent assets and liabilities in the LCR Q2 - Additional output Interest rate risk in the banking book Opinion to the Commission on significant changes to the RTS on supervisory outlier tests on NII? - Q2 - Tasks marks Elaboration and publication of a heatmap on IRRBB with a + were possible candidates to be postpoped, cancelled or undertaken with a + were possible candidates to be postpoped. uith loss into Q4
+= iquidity, leverage, and interest rate risk g to VP 1 - directorate PRSP, unit LILLAC Target Actual Ongoing activities Liquidity risk Deliver regulatory products and update liquidity requirements Monitor national practices on liquidity and national options and discretion, in particular monitoring the concrete implementation of the LCR rules and definitions Continue to report on the monitoring of LCR implementation Monitor interdependent assets and liabilities in the NSFR under Art.
+428f of the CRR Monitor interdependent inflows and outflows in the LCR under Art 26 of the LCR Delegated Act Monitor notifications related to liquidity and follow-up actions Update the list of credit institutions exempted from the 75% inflow cap under Article 33(5) of the LCR Delegated Act Support Q&As on liquidity risk Leverage ratio Monitor/promote consistent application (incl. notifications and follow-up actions), update requirements as needed Support Q&As on leverage ratio Interest rate risk in the banking book Monitor implementation of the RTS and guidelines related to IRRBB and implement the heatmap on IRRBB scrutiny plans Support Q&As on IRRBB - - Output as per 2023 WP Liquidity risk Report on the monitoring of interdependent assets and liabilities in the NSFR Q1/Q2 Q3 VVP Liquidity riskUpdated report on LCR implementation monitoring + Q2/Q3 Q3 Cancelled Liquidity risk Report on the monitoring of interdependent assets and liabilities in the LCR Q2 - Additional output Interest rate risk in the banking book Opinion to the Commission on significant changes to the RTS on supervisory outlier tests on NII? - Q2 Elaboration and publication of a heatmap on IRRBB Q4